-For better or worse, here’s what to do when change rears its head and requires you to pivot with it:
+For better or worse, here’s what to do when you have to pivot to deal with change when it rears its head:

 1. Acknowledge that the change is the new normal.

 In the midst of juggling competing interests, it’s equally important to sit with your thoughts as you navigate change.
-Becoming intimately acquainted with what you feel will help you see things clearly and make better decisions about what matters the most.
-Because the enormity of the change itself can be so distracting, seldom do we take the time to self-reflect and explore our emotional well-being, which includes self-awareness and self-management.
+Become intimately acquainted with what you feel will help you see things clearly and make better decisions about what matters the most.
+Because the enormity of the change itself can be so distracting, seldom do we take the time to self-reflect and explore our emotional well-being, including our self-awareness and self-management.
 When you prioritize your internal experience as you process change, you ensure your emotional well-being, as well as your overall progress.

 3. Prepare for it.

-Taking appropriate action in the direction of change will help make certain that things go more smoothly for you.
-And the earlier, the better.
-Preparation requires asking yourself key questions about where you are now and where you intend to be, as you reimagine yourself in the “new normal.”
+Taking appropriate action in the direction of change will help make certain that things go more smoothly for you—and the earlier, the better.
+Preparation requires asking yourself key questions about where you are now and where you intend to be as you deal with change and reimagine yourself in the “new normal.”
 What resources will you need?
 What sacrifices will you need to make?
 How much time will be required?
 Will you need help to effect the outcome?
 Get clear on the strategy and tactics that will help you overcome any roadblocks to your success.
 Then, without hesitation, execute.

 4. Rely on your support system, or create one.

-5. Give yourself grace as you move forward.
+5. Give yourself grace as you deal with change.

 One thing is for sure: Change is a process.
 It’s chock full of ebbs and flows, fits and starts.
 At times, you may feel on top of the world—like nothing can stop you.
 During others, not so much.
 When you find yourself on the lower end of the totem pole, don’t beat yourself up.
 Give yourself the grace to move forward even when you are not feeling or performing at your best.
 A bad day is not a deal breaker, but rather an opportunity to step back and begin again.
 Remember that.

 No matter what change you’re experiencing in life, know that you can move through it successfully.
-After all, the other side of the rainbow always has a silver lining; you might as well give it your signature, too.
+After all, “every cloud has a silver lining”—you might as well give it your signature, too.